Updated December 2020

 1) Ask Around

-2) Visit career services on campus
+2) Connect with career services

 - Assess Your Skills: Some offices offer the opportunity for students to take skills assessment tests.
 If you are still trying to figure out your major and need some career direction, sign up to take a skills assessment and learn what careers you might be best suited for.

 Meaningful and amazing internship experiences don’t have to come from companies with 5,000+ employees.
 In a previous post, Not Everyone Can Intern at Google